pseeth/experiments/README.md

 ## Experiments with conditional centroids, deep clustering, and more (to come)!

-This project uses [Popper](https://github.com/systemslab/popper), a convention and CLI tool for generating reproducible papers.
+This project uses [Popper](https://github.com/systemslab/popper), a convention and CLI tool for making papers reproducible.
 Install Popper with:

     pip install popper